seknox/trasa/website/docs/how-to-access/ssh-connection-via-proxy.md

 #### TRASA SSH key
-You can skip TRASA email and password validation using TRASA ssh key.
+You can skip TRASA email and password validation using TRASA SSH key.
-Download a TRASA user key and use it while accessing SSH through access proxy.
+Download the TRASA SSH key and use it while accessing SSH through access proxy.

+* Login to TRASA dashboard
-* Go to the "My Route" in dashboard
+* Go to the "My Account" in dashboard
 * Click the "Account" tab.
 * Click the menu to get dropdown menu items.
 * Click the "get ssh private key" button" to download the SSH key.